How to Turn Your Vacation Home into a Passive Income Stream

 Passive income only works if you’re not constantly tied to the property.
 Here’s how to automate key aspects of vacation rental management:

-• Cleaning services: Hire local cleaners who can handle turnovers between guests.
+Cleaning service: Hire cleaning services that can handle turnovers between guests.

-These tools and services reduce your hands-on involvement, allowing the property to earn while you focus on other priorities.
+These tools and services reduce your hands-on involvement, allowing the property to earn while you focus on other priorities, and even if you want to do marketing online via email, this post covers email hygiene tips for bulk senders to do your marketing the right way.

 6. Hire a Vacation Rental Management Company